Stokes Township, Logan County, Ohio: Geography

 The village of Lakeview is located in eastern Stokes Township, and the unincorporated community of Santa Fe lies in the southwestern part of the county, along the Clay Township border.
+The census-designated place of Chippewa Park lies in the northeast of the township.

 A significant portion of eastern Stokes Township is occupied by Indian Lake.

 Name and history

 Stokes Township was organized in 1838.
 Statewide, the only other Stokes Township is in Madison County.

 The township was involved in one of the last county border changes in Ohio.
 This change occurred in 1888 when part of Stokes Township was exchanged with Clay Township in Auglaize County for part of that county's Goshen Township.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.